autoGLM/RAGE/ragepaper.md

-# RAGE Whitepaper: Retrieval Augmented Generative Engine
+# <a href="https://rage.pythai.net">RAGE</a> Retrieval Augmented Generative Engine

 ## Executive Summary
-RAGE (Retrieval Augmented Generative Engine) represents a transformative advancement in augmented intelligence machine learning, integrating state-of-the-art retrieval mechanisms with advanced generative models to offer unparalleled accuracy, relevance, and adaptability.
+RAGE (Retrieval Augmented Generative Engine) represents a transformative advancement in augmented machine learning from knowledge and learning from prediction including decision. think integrated environment meets parallel retrieval from decision. include identity. include authtentication. include knowledge. deliver<br />

+with advanced generative models to offer unparalleled accuracy, relevance, and adaptability.
 This whitepaper explores RAGE's architecture, functionalities, and the significant advantages it brings to AI-driven applications, highlighting its synergistic integration with MASTERMIND and aGLM (Autonomous General Learning Model).

 ## Chapter 1: Introduction